 Running a newsletter has been a vital tool for charities almost since the dawn of the internet – but is your organisation making the most of their mail-out?
 Your newsletter subscribers are by definition some of the people who are most interested in what your charity is up to.
-A few simple tweaks can allow you to properly engage with an audience who are already wanting to hear what you’ve got to say – as well as making sure that you’re making the best use of your own time.
+A few simple tweaks can allow you to properly engage with an audience who are already wanting to hear what you’ve got to say – as well as making sure that you’re making the use of your own time.
 Below, you’ll find 5 easy, actionable tips to tick off to ensure your newsletter is doing all it can to capitalise on the advantages of a regular newsletter.

 Use a proper mail-out client

-Although this may seem obvious to most people, the fact remains that an alarming number of people aren’t using the best platform to send out their newsletter.
-While there are a great number of different ways to get your mail-out delivered, the difference in quality between the very best in the industry and even the average ones can be startling.
+Although this may seem obvious to most people, the fact remains that an alarming number of people aren’t using the platform to send out their newsletter.
+While there are a great number of different ways to get your mail-out delivered, the difference in quality between the very in the industry and even the average ones can be startling.

 Of all the providers out there, MailChimp is widely perceived to be the market leader for a variety of different reasons.
 Over the years, they have been among the first to allow users to track exactly who has opened their mail, and what pieces of content they have interacted with and clicked-through on.
 These kind of analytics can be absolutely vital in finetuning your mailer going forward.